-- development of land use activities is located on both existing port land as well as the land identified as part of the approved port expansion project - development for port industry activities and supply chain infrastructure is appropriately located, designed, constructed and operated having regard to principles of port optimisation to support sustainable growth of the port - development is appropriately designed, sited, constructed and operated to mitigate the potential adverse social and environmental impacts from port operations on sensitive land uses in Marine services and recreation sub-precincts 1, 2a, 2b or 3 - development does not compromise or adversely impact on (or the upgrading of existing) supply chain infrastructure critical to the operation of the Port of Townsville - development does not compromise or adversely impact the corridor and operation of the proposed Townsville Eastern Access Rail Corridor (TEARC) or other port infrastructure - development does not compromise or adversely impact the safety, function and operational efficiency of the Townsville Port Access Road.
+- 1. development is located on both existing port land as well as the land identified as part of the approved port expansion project; - 2. development for port industry activities and supply chain infrastructure is appropriately located, designed, constructed and operated having regard to principles of port optimisation to support sustainable growth of the port; - 3. development is appropriately designed, sited, constructed and operated to mitigate the potential adverse social and environmental impacts from port operations on sensitive land uses in the Marine services and recreation sub-precinct and surrounding areas; - 4. development does not compromise or adversely impact on (or the upgrading of existing) supply chain infrastructure critical to the operation of the Port of Townsville; - 5. development does not compromise or adversely impact the corridor and operation of the proposed Townsville Eastern Access Rail Corridor (TEARC) or other rail infrastructure; - 6. development does not compromise or adversely impact the safety, function and operational efficiency of the Townsville Port Access Road (TPAR) or other road infrastructure.

-6.2.2.3.
-Criteria of assessment
+6.2.2.3 Criteria for assessment

-Table 8 contains the Port industry code for all applicable areas.
+Table 6 contains the performance outcomes and acceptable outcomes for the Port industry code.

-Table 8 - Port industry code

-Performance outcome Acceptable outcome Port optimisation PO1 Buildings, structures, services and utilities contribute towards an optimised port layout for port operations.
-AO1 Land uses within the Port operational area sub- precinct are positioned in accordance with Figure 17 - Long-term port plan.
+Table 6 - Port industry code Performance outcome (PO) Acceptable outcome (AO) Port optimisation PO1 Buildings, structures, services and utilities contribute towards an optimised port layout for port operations.
+AO1 Land uses within the Port operational area sub-precinct are positioned in accordance with Figure 16 - Long-term port plan .
 PO2 Development is located, designed and operated to maximise the efficient and coordinated use of port land and supply chain infrastructure.
-AO2.1 Development that is heavily reliant on supply chain infrastructure is co-located with or adjacent to infrastructure or corridors (e.g. a wharf, rail, road or within a shared service corridor).
+Note-Supporting reports addressing the principles of port optimisation can assist in demonstrating compliance with this performance outcome.
+AO2 Development that is heavily reliant on supply chain infrastructure is co-located with or adjacent to infrastructure or corridors (e.g. a wharf, rail, road or within a shared service corridor).

-Performance outcome

-Acceptable outcome

-Note-Supporting reports addressing the principles of port optimisation should be provided to address this performance outcome.

 PO3 Development is located, designed and operated to maximise berth utilisation and efficiency.

-AO3.1 Development does not involve the construction of additional berths.

-OR

-AO3.2 Development involving berth construction provides for berth facilities to be shared by multiple cargo types.
+AO3.1 Development does not involve the construction of additional berths; or AO3.2 Development involving berth construction provides for berth facilities to be shared by multiple cargo types.
+Protection of supply chain infrastructure PO4 Development structures, services and utilities do not compromise the future location and efficient operation of supply chain infrastructure.

-Amenity

-PO4 Development siting, design and layout minimises adverse amenity impacts on surrounding urban areas, having regard to including noise, light emissions, dust, electronic interference or other disturbance.

 No acceptable outcome is prescribed.

-Note-Development complies with the necessary requirements of:

-Environmental Protection (Noise) Policy 2019

-Environmental Protection (Air) Policy 2019

-Guideline: Odour Impact Assessment from

-Developments, QLD DEHP

-AS 4828:2019 Control of the obtrusive effects of outdoor lighting.

-Protection of supply chain infrastructure

-PO5 Development structures, services and utilities do not compromise the future location and efficient operation of supply chain infrastructure.

-No acceptable outcome is prescribed.
+Amenity PO5.
+Development siting, design and layout avoids or minimises adverse amenity impacts on surrounding urban areas, including (but not limited to) air, noise, light emissions, dust, electronic interference or other disturbance.
+Note-An impact assessment report prepared in accordance No acceptable outcome is prescribed. with the following can assist in demonstrating compliance with this performance outcome: Environmental Protection (Noise) Policy 2019 Environmental Protection (Air) Policy 2019 Guideline: Odour Impact Assessment from Developments, QLD DEHP AS/NZS 4282:2019 Control of the obtrusive effects of outdoor lighting

-6.3.
-Matters to have regard to
+6.3 Matters to have regard to